jkunimune/Djastiz/word_guide.md

 ### mral
 _verb_
-	*class*; the quality of being expensive and unneccesary
+	*classy*; the quality of being expensive and unneccesary

 ### mred
 _verb_